Depreciation, amortisation, and depletion

 In the absence of specific limitation rules on the tax deductibility of financial expenses in previous years, the reaction of the tax authorities to these kinds of operations has been to apply general anti-abuse rules.

-With this scenario, RDL 12/2012 introduced a limitation rule for the deduction of intra-group financial expenses that is applicable for tax periods starting on or after 1 January 2012.
+With this scenario, Royal Decree-Law 12/2012 introduced a limitation rule for the deduction of intra-group financial expenses that is applicable for tax periods starting on or after 1 January 2012.
 In accordance with this rule, financial expenses arising from debts with group companies generated from acquisitions of interests in other group companies or contributions to capital or equity of other group companies will not be deductible unless there is evidence that there are valid economic reasons for such expenses.

 Bad debt provisions